openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

+Flushes response output to the client.

+`ngx.flush` accepts an optional boolean `wait` argument (Default: `false`) first introduced in the `v0.3.1rc34` release.
+When called with the default argument, it issues an asynchronous call (Returns immediately without waiting for output data to be written into the system send buffer).
+Calling the function with the `wait` argument set to `true` switches to synchronous mode.

+In synchronous mode, the function will not return until all output data has been written into the system send buffer or until the [send_timeout](http://wiki.nginx.org/HttpCoreModule#send_timeout) setting has expired.
+Note that using the Lua coroutine mechanism means that this function does not block the Nginx event loop even in the synchronous mode.

+When `ngx.flush(true)` is called immediately after `ngx.print` or `ngx.say`, it causes the latter functions to run in synchronous mode.
+This can be particularly useful for streaming output.

-Flushing the response outputs.
-This operation has no effect in HTTP 1.0 buffering output mode.
+Note that `ngx.flush` is non functional when in the HTTP 1.0 output buffering mode.
 See [HTTP 1.0 support](http://wiki.nginx.org/HttpLuaModule#HTTP_1.0_support).

-By default, this function is an asynchronous call, that is, it returns immediately without waiting for the ouptuts to be actually flushed into the system send buffer.

-This function takes an optional boolean `wait` argument.
-When it is given `true` (which is default to `false`), this function becomes a synchronous call, that is, it will not return until all the outputs have actually been flushed into the system send buffer or the [send_timeout](http://wiki.nginx.org/HttpCoreModule#send_timeout) setting has expired.
-Note that, even in the synchronous mode, this function still works nonblockingly (thanks to the Lua coroutine mechanism!).

-Synchronous flushing is very useful for streaming output in Lua.

-The `wait` argument was first introduced in the `v0.3.1rc34` release.

 ngx.exit
 --------